Additional Public Health Measures for All Sectors

 - COVID-19 Self-Assessment – Online screening tool and recommendations from Ontario's Ministry of Health

-- COVID-19 Screening Tool for Workplaces (Businesses and Organizations) Some exclusions may apply when isolation is not in the best interest of the public (i.e. healthcare workers).
+- COVID-19 Worker and Employee Screening Some exclusions may apply when isolation is not in the best interest of the public (i.e. healthcare workers).
 These individuals should consult their employer’s occupational health and safety department for instructions.

 - COVID-19 Safety Planning Tool for Community Partners, Businesses and Service Providers.